 Titles and Roles

-- Associate Professor, Wallace H. Coulter Department of Biomedical Engineering
+- Assistant Professor, Wallace H. Coulter Department of Biomedical Engineering

 - Georgia Institute of Technology and Emory University